ajuvishh/genesis/REST.md

 Post is an abstract layer
 whereas PUT is more specific

-POST creates new resources
+POST creates new resources.
-PUT is idempotent and updates/replaces a resource if it already exists
+PUT is idempotent and updates/replaces a resource if it already exists.

 What I have seen?
 On update, both methods fetch the entity and replace the entity's instance variable with the members of request body.